Guitar Praise: Soundtrack

 At launch, the game included 52 songs from 43 different artists.
 An expansion pack titled "Expansion Pack 1" added 25 new songs from various artists.
 Digital Praise later released a five-song downloadable pack that could only be purchased online.

 The final official expansion pack, Guitar Praise: Stryper, was created to celebrate Christian band Stryper's 25th anniversary.
 It featured 25 songs, all performed by Stryper: eleven from 7 Weeks: Live in America, 2003, nine from Murder by Pride, and five from Reborn.

-Expansion packs were manufactured on CD-ROM, but they are now out of print.
+Expansion packs were manufactured on CD-ROM, but they have since been discontinued.
 Songs can still be downloaded online from Digital Praise.
 Unlike Guitar Hero and Rock Band games released as expansion packs, which are full games in and of themselves, the Guitar Praise expansion packs require the Guitar Praise game.